LarsTinnefeld/olist_ecom_analysis/README.md

 ## Objectives
 The ultimate goal of the work in this notebook is to extract meaningful information from a set of data- and lookup tables from Olist, a Brazilian e-commerce department store (SaaS). *Meaningful* in this context means adequate to serve as a base for beneficial data driven decision making.
-The analysis will be focussed on three points of attention:
+Beside identifying contributors to customer satisfaction and trends, a hypothetical extension of the business service will be reviewed.
+This new service consists of warehousing and logistics of the shopkeeper's products.
+The analysis will therefore be focussed on three points of attention:
 - Trends in the business development and a prognosis where the business is headed
 - Main contributors to user satisfaction and a model with allows to predict the impact of changes
-- Analysis of the physical product characteristics and SKU profile to identify qualification for potential logistic process automation
+- An initial analysis of the product characteristics and SKU profile to identify qualification for a logistic process

 ## About Olist
 Olist is for everyone "who wants to sell more and better" and "who wants to attract new customers".
 As a SaaS business in the e-commerce sector, Olist is a online selling platform for small businesses.
 On Olist's sign-up page a range of shopkeeper profiles is listed which fits the business model.
 Clearly, a strong focus is on attracting more customers.

-* The data (files, content, relations...)
+## The data
+The provided data set consists of historical order data from 2016 to 2018 and contains 100,000 orders.
+There are 9 files available.
+The below data model displays high level the references between these data- and lookup tables.
 ![Data Structure](https://i.imgur.com/HRhd2Y0.png)

 * Data preparation (reading, handling missing information, outliers)